Dimitri Rassam

-Dimitri Rassam (born 16 November 1981) is a Lebanese-French film producer and a member of the Monegasque princely family through marriage.
+Dimitri Rassam (born 16 November 1981) is a French film producer and a member of the Monegasque princely family through marriage.

 Background and education

-Rassam is the son of actress Carole Bouquet and film producer Jean-Pierre Rassam.
+Rassam is the son of actress Carole Bouquet and Franco-Lebanese film producer Jean-Pierre Rassam.
 He has one half-brother, Louis, born in 1987 to his mother's relationship with the photographer Francis Giacobetti.

 Rassam finished secondary school at École Active Bilingue with a Bac scientifique, then prepped at Sciences Po.
 He began work on a business degree at HEC Paris, but changed course to earn a degree in history (from the Sorbonne) instead.

 Career

-Dimitri Rassam founded the production company CHAPTER 2 in 2005.
+Dimitri Rassam founded the production company Chapter 2 in 2005.
 He has produced over 20 films, including The Little Prince (2015) by Mark Osborne (2016 César Awards for Best Animated Film and selected out-of-competition at the 68th Cannes Film Festival) and several very successful French films (What's in a Name?, Le Brio, Daddy or Mommy 1 and 2) that have also generated many international remakes.

 He created the group On Entertainment in 2014, in association with Aton Soumache, which became one of Europe's leading companies in animation.

 The company became part of the Mediawan group in 2018.

 In 2020, Dimitri Rassam initiated with Pathé the production of the films The Three Musketeers (2023) by Martin Bourboulon starring François Civil, Vincent Cassel, Romain Duris, Pio Marmai, Eva Green, Louis Garrel, Vicky Krieps, Jacob Fortune-Lloyd, Lyna Khoudri etc. It is one of Europe's largest productions with a budget of 72M€ for a 150-day shoot.
-The movies are now in post-production and the films are expected to be released in Easter and Christmas of 2023.

 He also has recently completed Benjamin Millepied's first feature film CARMEN (2022) (starring Melissa Barrera, Paul Mescal, Rossy de Palma and The Doc), premiering at the 2022 Toronto International Film Festival.
 As well as Emanuele Crialese’s next film L'Immensità (2022) starring Penélope Cruz and premiering at the 79th Venice International Film Festival on September 4, 2022.